-EurWORK gathers all Eurofound's resources on working conditions and industrial relations, and is supported by a Network of European Correspondents across all EU Member States and Norway.
-Eurofound runs two regular surveys on working life issues: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS), which are a further major resource for the observatory.
+EurWORK encompasses all of Eurofound's resources on working conditions and sustainable work and on industrial relations.
+It is supported by a Network of Eurofound Correspondents across all EU Member States and Norway which regularly reports on national working life developments.
+A further source of information is provided by Eurofound’s two regular surveys on working life issues: the European Working Conditions Survey (EWCS) and the European Company Survey (ECS) .

 - Actors and institutions